satyamsharma17/satyamsharma17/README.md

 ---

 ### 🚀 About Me
 - I'm an Undergrad.
-Computer Science Student and Competitive Programmer!
+Computer Science Student at Indian Institute of Technology Roorkee.
 - Passionate about Android Development, Web Development, Machine Learning, DevOps.
 - Looking to collaborate with other developers.
 - Learning to build big projects using more tools and technologies.